 6. Your uploaded file will appear highlighted in blue.
 Double-click the file to return to the original upload window.

 7. Here, you will add "alternative text" to the image.
 This is the text that screen readers (for the visually impaired) will read aloud, and that will appear if the image does not load.
 For purposes of web accessibility, you MUST enter alternative text into the Alternative Text field.
 Read more about alternative text.

 Do not use the "width," "height," "border," "HSpace," "VSpace," and "Alignment" boxes.
 (They will appear to work while you are in Edit mode, but when you save and view the page, that formatting will be stripped out.)
 To resize an image, see above.
 To align an image to the left or right of the text/screen, see Aligning Images.
 You cannot add borders to images.
 The padding around the images is preset and cannot be adjusted.

 Your image will appear in the body area:

 An image's alignment refers to its position in relation to the text around it.
 Drupal's default alignment for all images inserted into a web page is "None," which means that any text accompanying the image will appear at its bottom right corner, as if the image were the first word of the sentence (see screenshot below).

 If you want your text to "flow" around the image, you can either left- or right-align it.
-To do this, select the image, then click the "Styles" drop-down menu in the body area:
+To do this, select the alignment in the Image Properties pop-up: